Cudo Ventures Limited

 Version dated: 09 Febuary 2024

 Welcome to the Cudo Ventures’ privacy notice.

 Cudo Ventures Ltd respects your privacy and is committed to protecting your personal data.
 This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.
-Please be advised the Cudo Donate and Cudo Miner are trading names of Cudo Ventures Ltd.
+Please be advised that Cudo Donate, Cudo Compute and Cudo Miner are trading names of Cudo Ventures Ltd.